Euler's formula: proof and geometric interpretation

 Complex multiplication

 So we have multiplied the moduli and added the angles, which is exactly what we need.
-This shows that Euler's formula is consistent when we multiply two complex numbers.
+This shows that Euler's formula holds when multiplying two complex numbers.
 That is a good start, although it doesn't really explain why the exponent has a factor of i.

 If you look at the modulus-argument article linked previously, you will see that Euler's formula is also consistent when raising a complex number to a real power, or finding a real root of a complex number.